 - 275 g butter

-- Add all the fruit and nuts to a large bowl and soak in the brandy for a couple of hours.
+- Add all the fruit and nuts to a large bowl and soak in the brandy and water for a couple of hours to plump them up.

-- In a mixer, cream the butter, sugar, treacle until paler in colour, then add the eggs one at a time, or else it will curdle.
-If it does start to curdle add a couple of spoons of flour to bring it back.
+- In a mixer, cream the butter, sugar and treacle until pale in colour, then add the eggs one at a time followed by a table spoon of gluten free plain flour (or else it will curdle) do this every time you add another egg.

-- Sift in the flour and spices, continue to beat until light and fluffy then add the fruit - this is when you need strong arms!
+- Sift in the rest of the flour and spices, continue to beat until light and fluffy.

-- Spoon the thick mixture into the prepared tin and smooth the top down, add another square of greaseproof to the top of the cake to prevent it from burning.
+- Spoon the thick mixture into the prepared tin and smooth the top down, add a square of greaseproof to the top of the cake to prevent it from burning.

 - Cook on the bottom shelf of the oven for 4 and a half hours.

 - Remove from oven when inserted skewer comes out clean, allow to cool slightly and pour over a good slug of brandy.

 - Allow to cool completely and, still in the greaseproof paper, wrap in a second coat of tin foil.